-Provide information to employees on the following:
+Provide information training to employees on the following:

 - Signs and symptoms of COVID-19.
-See secton 3.2 - How COVID-19 is spread.
-See section 3.3 - Physical distancing in workplaces see section 3.4.2.4 - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette and handwashing). - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, masks, face coveringsand disinfectants) as relevant and in accordance with public health - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19. (see 3.6.1) - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Familiarising key staff with the COVID-19 plan (see 4.1). - Cross-training workers and establish covering arrangements to minimise disruptions.
+See section 3.2. - How COVID-19 is spread.
+See section 3.3. - Physical distancing in workplaces see section 3.4.3.4 - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette and handwashing). - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, masks, face coveringsand disinfectants) as relevant and in accordance with public health - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19. (see 3.6.1) - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Travel Restrictions (see 4.3.3). - Restricted movement Advice. - Familiarising key staff with the COVID-19 plan (see 4.1).

+Cross-training workers and establish covering arrangements to minimise disruptions.